Legendary Entertainment: Legendary Digital Networks

 In 2009, the company announced the establishment of a digital division, to be headed by Kathy Vrabeck, that would primarily focus on game development, a move which surprised many industry analysts because of the film industry's previous disengagement with the video game industry.
 The goal of the division was reoriented in 2012 with the acquisition of Nerdist Industries, LLC, a pop culture blog with an eponymous podcast.
 Nerdist founder Chris Hardwick announced that he and his partner Peter Levin (founder of GeekChicDaily) would still have complete editorial autonomy and that they would become the new presidents of the digital division, with Levin heading digital strategy and the digital content.
 In 2014, Legendary acquired both Geek & Sundry, Inc., a YouTube channel and production company, and the website Amy Poehler's Smart Girls.
 On June 10, 2016, LDN announced a subscription streaming service, Alpha, which will include programming from both Nerdist and Geek & Sundry.
 The Alpha service was shut down on March 31, 2019.

 In July 2020, Legendary laid off 30% of the LDN staff.
-Variety reported that "there was a sense that the operations were a money drain on the company’s profitable film and television operations.
+Variety reported that "there was a sense that the operations were a money drain on the company's profitable film and television operations.
 Those cuts were accelerated by the onset of COVID-19, which has resulted in layoffs and furloughs across the entertainment industry".
 The Hollywood Reporter reported that "the digital brands have become less important to the strategic direction of Legendary in recent years as the online content business has shifted away from the networks that grew big during the early heyday of YouTube stardom.
 Legendary Digital is not a moneymaker for the business the way its core film and TV divisions are".
 In April 2021, CBR reported that "Geek & Sundry as an original content producer hasn't exactly been operational for a couple of years".

 Legendary Comics

 In 2010, the company announced the launch of a comic book division called Legendary Comics, LLC under the direction of editor-in-chief Bob Schreck.
 The first graphic novel published by the company was Holy Terror by Frank Miller, which was released in 2011.
+The division is now overseen by Robert Napton.